madeleinevarda/CoreTech_analysis/README.md

 ## Sales
 * Re-engage past customers, with a heavy focus on the customer base from 2020 to 2021 by launching targeted campaigns to re-engage them.
 * Address underperforming months like February and October with special promotions, product launches, or events to boost sales.
+* Capitalize on peak sale months, April and July, in Latin America and Novemeber and December for all other regions.

 ## Product
 * Implement cross-selling strategies to encourage customers to purchase accessories like headphones with their gaming monitors and laptops.
 * Conduct regular audits to ensure accurate data recording and tracking mechanisms to prevent overshight and missing sales data.